 After walking around and climbing hills for a couple of hours, we were a little parched so we pulled up a seat in a bar and just watched the world go by.
 We hadn’t been in Laos long, but there were already quite a few things that we found surprising.
 First of all was how clean the streets were, especially when compared to those in many cities in other Southeast Asian countries.
 Sure, there were some stray dogs walking around, but they weren’t going through garbage bags, mainly because there weren’t any, and they also seemed quite clean and well-fed, even the one with the exceptionally long nipples that swayed in the breeze.
 Another thing that struck us was how well many people here spoke English and, for some inexplicable reason, how many signs were translated into Korean.

 We felt rejuvenated after a couple of beers so we decided to get moving again, this time to the Night Market.
 The night market is like most night markets, it opens every night and sells local clothes, souvenirs and has a massive food section.
 We looked around the never ending rows of cheap t-shirts, baggy pants with elephants on them, and ugly ornaments aimed at tourists to prove that they’ve been here so we decided to check out the food, even though we weren’t overly hungry after eating only a couple of hours earlier.
 Jesse had heard about Lao sausages, local sausages made from coarsely chopped fatty pork or buffalo and seasoned with lemongrass, galangal, kaffir lime leaves, shallots, coriander, chillies, garlic, salt and fish sauce.
 We had intended to pick some of these up from the start, they weren’t difficult to come across and they were spectacular!
-We had one spicy pork and one buffalo, just wandering through past the food stalls as we ate slice of them.
+We had one spicy pork and one buffalo, just wandering through past the food stalls as we ate slices of them.
 We would be back at the market to eat properly at some stage, that’s for sure.

 We decided to finish our night at Utopia Restaurant and Bar, the giant outdoor bar across the river from where we were staying.
-We walked through the endless laneways of backpacker dormitories and private residences to get to the open-air haven for hippies and the great unwashed, pulled up some seats at a table near a bunch of mats on a cane floor jutting over the hillside, with our view of the river unimpeded by any type of rail or barrier and kicked back with some drinks, Beerlao poured directly out of a cooler for me and cask-wine for Anna and Jesse.
+We walked through the endless laneways of backpacker dormitories and private residences to get to the open-air haven for hippies and the great unwashed, pulled up some seats at a table near a bunch of mats on a cane floor jutting over the hillside, with our view of the river unimpeded by any type of rail or barrier, and kicked back with some drinks, Beerlao poured directly out of a cooler for me and cask-wine for Anna and Jesse.
 We came to learn over the course of our trip that a lot of wine in Luang Prabang comes from a cask and they have no qualms at all telling you that it is goon.
 I felt like a teenager again!

 A look back at dinner and drinks: